A Guide to Pumpkin-Spicing Up Your Shopify Store This Autumn

 Seasonal content

 Building content around your seasonal products and the season itself can be a fun and effective way to engage your customers.
-For instance, the creators of the iconic #PSL Starbucks has previously created such fun social media pieces as the ‘Pumpkin Love O’Metre’ to separate the pumpkin-lovers from their lukewarm counterparts, and infographics to pair their drinks with particular autumnal activities.
+For instance, in 2023, the creators of the iconic #PSL Starbucks posted this fun guide of their autumn drinks menu to their Instagram, helping returning customers and new buyers alike pick their perfect coffee order.

 Similarly, Penguin Books created an article about the best books to read at Halloween, with short descriptions and a scare-factor ranking—plus a link to their Penguin product page.
 This is a great way to both add value to returning customers, and inspire new buyers.